 All interactions with CAPS at Cal Maritime, including scheduling and attendance for appointments, content of your sessions, and your records, are confidential as determined by federal and state laws as well as professional codes of ethics.
+Your legal status will never be included in your records.
 You may request in writing that the office staff release specific information about your services to persons you designate.

 All CAPS counselors are expected to maintain confidentiality of all protected health information (PHI).
 This includes, but is not limited to, the following:

 - Demographic information (e.g., ethnicity, gender identity, able-bodiedness, etc.)

 - Contact information

 - Date(s) of service

 - Information shared over the phone, in person, via letter, email, fax, or any other electronic means

 Counselors may disclose confidential client information only under the following conditions:

 - Signed, written release of information from the client that is current (i.e., signed within the past 12 months).

 - Disclosure to medical providers.
 As an integrated service within SHC, CAPS counselors may disclose PHI to medical providers when there is a clinically relevant reason for communication (e.g., holistic care, continuity of care).
 Disclosure is done on a need-to-know basis, with the least information necessary disclosed.
 Counselors are encouraged to share their intent to disclose with clients and give serious consideration to contraindications (e.g., client's preference for privacy, potential for harm).